octohedron/scrapy-rabbitmq-link/README.md

-## A RabbitMQ Scheduler for Scrapy Framework.
+# A RabbitMQ Scheduler for Scrapy Framework.

-Scrapy-rabbitmq-link is a tool that lets you feed URLs from RabbitMQ to Scrapy spiders, using the [Scrapy framework](http://doc.scrapy.org/en/latest/index.html).
+scrapy-rabbitmq-link is a library letting you to crawl URLs provided from RabbitMQ queue using [Scrapy framework](http://doc.scrapy.org/en/latest/index.html).

-This is a modified version of scrapy-rabbitmq published by Royce Haynes in [GitHub](https://github.com/roycehaynes/scrapy-rabbitmq).
+This project a modified version of scrapy-rabbitmq published by Royce Haynes in [GitHub](https://github.com/roycehaynes/scrapy-rabbitmq).

 ## Installation